ltines/node-lube/README.md

 ## Release History

-* 0.0.1 Initial release
+* 0.1.0 Initial release
-* 0.2.0 Actually making it work
+* 0.2.0 Some more renaming from first attempt